Iva Jovic

-Iva Jovic (Ива Јовић; born December 6, 2007) is an American professional tennis player.
-She has a career-high WTA singles ranking of No. 33 achieved on 20 October 2025 and a best doubles ranking of No. 183 reached on 13 October 2025.
-She has won one WTA Tour title, at the 2025 Guadalajara Open.
+Iva Jovic (born December 6, 2007) is an American professional tennis player.
+She is currently ranked a career-best world No.13 in women's singles by the WTA, achieved on September 21 and a best doubles ranking of No. 64, reached on August 24.
+She has won two WTA Tour titles in singles.

 Jovic reached a best combined junior ranking of No. 2 on September 9, 2024.
-She won two junior major titles in girls' doubles, at the 2024 Australian Open and the 2024 Wimbledon Championships.
+She won two junior major titles in girls' doubles, at the 2024 Australian Open and at Wimbledon.